ariorg/pongtdd/README.md

-# pongtdd
-Game of Pong for teaching TDD
+# Pong game in JavaScript and TDD
+### Javascript pong to teach programming and TDD

+Single player Pong.
+Pure static javascript with Jest tests.